 “And scared-sacks, like me, can be unkind. . . .
 Hearing you were brought to the hospital made it too hard to pretend I wasn’t afraid of being nice,” confessed Rawly.

-“Owning when we think we’ve been a thumbs-down person takes courage,” noted Usto as he began rocking a bit faster.
+“Owning when we think we’ve been a thumbs-down person takes courage,” complimented Usto as he began rocking a bit faster.

 Feeling somewhat relieved, Rawly also quickened his swaying.
 “If I didn’t admit I was afraid, I would have missed out on feeling better about myself,” he realized.

 Wanting to be especially genuine, Usto sought eye contact.
-“Please know, Rawly, that thought I’m here when you’d like to chat, I consider a brief wave when we see each other to be a sufficient show of friendship.”
+“Please know, Rawly, that thought I’m here when you’d like to chat, Just rocking side by side can be helpful.”

-Immediately after exiting his front door the next morning, Rawly’s dad spotted something unexpected—something that caused him to reenter the house and call to his wife.
+Immediately after exiting his front door the next morning, Rawly’s dad spotted something unexpected onn the porch—something that caused him to reenter the house and call to his wife.
 “Hey, the two rockers I’m assuming you had delivered are on the porch!”

-After rushing from the kitchen, Rawly’s mom led the way to the porch.
+Rawly’s mom burst on to the porch.
 “I have no idea where they came from. . . .
 There’s something taped to an armrest,” she noted as she reached for a card she read out loud: “Just a welcome-to-the-neighborhood gesture.
-When alongside a caring companion, I’ve found it’s possible to sway one’s way to much closeness and serenity.”
+I’ve found it’s possible to sway one’s way to some serenity, especially when with a caring companion.”

 Finding the oak rockers inviting, the mother sat in one.
 After gently gripping the smooth armrests, she began a soothing back and forth rhythm.
-“What a generous, calming gift. . . .
-Try the other one,” she encouraged.
+“What a generous gift. . . .
+Try the other one,” she encouraged her husband.

 Soon rocking in the other chair, Rawly’s dad turned toward his wife with warm eyes.
-“I want to be the caring companion mentioned in the note,” he shared as he extended a hand toward his wife.
+“I want to be a caring companion,” he shared as he extended a hand toward his wife.

-Impacted by how long it had been since they’d held hands, Rawly’s mom briefly hesitated before makinf contact.
-“Me, too,” she tenderly replied.
+Impacted by how long it had been since they’d held hands, Rawly’s mom briefly hesitated before making contact.
+“Me, too,” she eventually replied.

-Next to exit the house, Rawly was happily surprised to find his parents not only sitting in rockers but also sharing a heartfelt moment.
-“I’d like to be the one who thanks Usto,” he cheerfully requested.
+Exiting the house, Rawly was happily surprised to find his parents not only sitting in rockers but also sharing a heartfelt moment.
+“They’re from Usto, aren’t they?” he cheerfully requested.

-3. Why did hearing Usto was brought to the hospital change how Rawly felt about himself?
+2. How did hearing Usto was brought to the hospital change Rawly?

 4. What are some good ways to show you care for another?